Mikea15/mikea15.github.io/_posts/2019-10-22-exploring-multi-threading-in-c.md

 ## First Worker Thread

 Let the interesting part begin.
-As an easy step towards a multi-threading application, I&#8217;m going to create only one thread, to share the workload with the main thread.
+As an easy step towards a multi-threading application, I'm going to create only one thread, to share the workload with the main thread.

 This already brings a few new concepts to be aware of such as sharing data across multiple threads.
 We protect our data access with a [std::mutex](https://en.cppreference.com/w/cpp/thread/mutex), and lock it with [std::scoped_lock](https://en.cppreference.com/w/cpp/thread/scoped_lock) ( introduced in C++17.
-Use similar [std::lock_guard](https://en.cppreference.com/w/cpp/thread/lock_guard) if your compiler doesn&#8217;t support it ).
+Use similar [std::lock_guard](https://en.cppreference.com/w/cpp/thread/lock_guard) if your compiler doesn't support it ).

-You&#8217;ll need a few includes first.
+You'll need a few includes first.

 <pre class="EnlighterJSRAW" data-enlighter-language="cpp" data-enlighter-theme="" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">// you should already have these.
 #include &lt;vector>